pbialas7/MachineLearning/README.md

 In case of Anaconda distribution most of the needed packages will be preinstalled.
 In case of miniconda you have to install them yourself using `conda install`.

-Here is a hopefully complete list of packages you will need for the start:
+After activating your environment you can install packages using the command below

 ```
-conda install notebook  jupyter jupyterlab
+conda install notebook  jupyter jupyterlab numpy scipy matplotlib  pandas scikit-learn
-conda install numpy scipy
-conda install matplotlib
-conda install pandas
-conda install scikit-learn
 ```
+You can of course install packages one by one if you prefer.

 Then you can type
 ```
 jupyter lab